 We do, however, dedicate children to the Lord, which is a biblically sound and meaningful moment in the lives of parents.
 Parents commit their ways to the Lord and the church family agrees to be a support to them as they raise their child in the ways of the Lord.
 Stateline Church offers different opportunities to sign up to have your child dedicated to the Lord.
 If you have any questions about Child Dedication, please contact us!

 When should a person be baptized?

 Acts 22:16 – And now why do you wait?
-Rise and be baptized and wash away your sins, calling on
+Rise and be baptized and wash away your sins, calling on his name.

 How should a person be baptized?